-In Fig. 7(c), we compute $\langle I{B,\overline{A}} \rangle$ in the volume law phase of the random Clifford circuit with open boundary condition, where A contains the rightmost L_A qubits of the system (which is itself in a pure state), and B contains the rightmost 2 qubits.
-We find good agreement with Eq.
-(27).
-Here, it is important to take open boundary conditions, and focus on the regime $Y^{1/\zeta} \gg L \gg L_A$, where the "entanglement domain walls" for S_A and S_B are of the point-to-line type [2, 3, 10], as illustrated in Fig. 7(a).
+boundary condition in Fig. 7(a), see Sec.
+II B. We find good agreement with Eq.
+(30).
+Here, it is important to take open-boundary conditions, and focus on the regime $Y^{1/\zeta} \gg L \gg L_A$, where the "entanglement domain walls" for S_A and S_B are of the point-to-line type [1,8,10], as illustrated in Fig. 7(a).

-C. Decoupling condition and contiguous code distance from DPRE

-Here we present numerical results of DPRE in a finite cylinder with circumference L and height Y. We denote the upper (circular) boundary of the cylinder Q, and the lower boundary R. As in our conjecture, directed polymers in this geometry are expected to model entanglement entropies of circuits with periodic boundary condition and maximally mixed initial state in its "mixed phase" [12].
+E. Decoupling condition and contiguous code distance from DPRE boundary R. As in our conjecture, directed polymers in this geometry are expected to model entanglement entropies of circuits with periodic boundary condition and maximally mixed initial state in its "mixed phase" [12].
 In particular, following the consideration of boundary conditions (see Sec.
 II A and Ref.
-[2]), the entanglement entropy of a contiguous subregion $A \subseteq Q$ should be related to the following quantity, which receives contributions from configurations with a single polymer, as well as those with two decoupled polymers,
+[10]), the entanglement entropy of a contiguous subregion $A \subseteq Q$ should be related to the following quantity, which receives contributions from configurations with a single polymer, as well as those with two decoupled polymers: